The Task Force was convened from April-December 2019, with full review and recommendations completed in December 2019.

-The Task Force is convened from April-December 2019, with full review and recommendations completed in December.
-The work of the Task Force will be conducted through three sub-teams:
+The work of the Task Force was conducted through three sub-teams:

 - International Agreements & Research Funding